-An alternative set of approaches assumes a linear model linking treatment ($X_{t}$) and rewards ($Y_{t}$), where $\epsilon_t$ is i.i.d.\ random noise.
+An alternative set of approaches assumes a linear model linking treatment ($X_{t} \in \R^{d}$) and rewards ($Y_{t} \in \R$), where $\epsilon_t$ is i.i.d.\ random noise.
 It is striking that even in this simple setting, estimators such as ordinary least squares fail to achieve asymptotic normality when $X_{t}$ depends on previous rounds $\{X_{i},Y_{i}\}_{i=1}^{t-1}$.
-A classical result \citep{1982laiwei} demonstrates that the OLS estimate for $\theta$ is asymptotically normal when the covariance matrix $(\sum_{t=1}^{T}X_{t}X_{t}^{T})^{-1}$ converges to a fixed deterministic sequence.
+A classical result \citep{1982laiwei} demonstrates that a necessary condition for the OLS estimate of $\theta$ to be asymptotically normal is when there exists a deterministic sequence of positive definite matrices $\{B_{T}\}_{T=1}^{\infty}$ such that $B_{T}^{-1}\sum_{t=1}^{T}X_{t}X_{t}^{T} \overset{p}{\to} I_{d}$.
 More recent literature \citep{NEURIPS2020_6fd86e0a,pmlr-v80-deshpande18a,khamaru2021near} makes the point that this assumption typically does not apply for common bandit algorithms when the margin (that is, the difference in mean rewards between arms) is zero. \cite{NEURIPS2020_6fd86e0a} proposes a solution through batching, by fixing the sampling rule for each batch and letting the number of observations within each batch go to infinity.
 This means that even if the sampling rule does not concentrate \emph{across time}, it is fixed within each batch, allowing the empirical covariance matrix within each batch to concentrate.
 An alternative set of approaches \citep{pmlr-v80-deshpande18a,khamaru2021near} uses an online debiasing approach, where the finite sample bias is controlled through regularization.
-Alternative approaches use concentration results to construct confidence regions that are finite-sample valid uniformly over time and using estimation equations \citep{NEURIPS2023_a399456a}.
+Other approaches generalize this this to the generalized partial linear model \cite{10.1214/24-AOS2485} and for estimating equations \citep{NEURIPS2023_a399456a}.

 We note that across all of these approaches, \emph{correct specification} of the working model is crucial to ensuring valid inference.
 Correct model specification is an unlikely assumption to hold in practical settings.
-In the non-adaptive setting, it is common to instead conduct inference on a projected solution, It is well known that under mild regularity conditions, the ordinary least squares estimate with sandwich estimators of the variance will cover the projected solution \citep{white1982maximum}, but no analogous result exists in the adaptive setting.
+In the non-adaptive setting, it is common to instead conduct inference on a projected solution,

+It is well known that under mild regularity conditions, the ordinary least squares estimate with sandwich estimators of the variance will cover the projected solution \citep{white1982maximum}, but no analogous result exists in the adaptive setting.